Table of Contents

 The mentioned configuration template is also available here:

-slot= # some unique identifier repo=git://source.ffmpeg.org/ffmpeg.git # the source repository #branch=release/2.6 # the branch to test samples= # path to samples directory workdir= # directory in which to do all the work #fate_recv="ssh -T firstname.lastname@example.org" # command to submit report comment= # optional description build_only= # set to "yes" for a compile-only instance that skips tests # the following are optional and map to configure options arch= cpu= cross_prefix= as= cc= ld= target_os= sysroot= target_exec= target_path= target_samples= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #tar= # command to create a tar archive from its arguments on stdout, # defaults to 'tar c'
+slot= # some unique identifier repo=git://source.ffmpeg.org/ffmpeg.git # the source repository #branch=release/2.6 # the branch to test samples= # path to samples directory workdir= # directory in which to do all the work #fate_recv="ssh -T email@example.com" # command to submit report comment= # optional description build_only= # set to "yes" for a compile-only instance that skips tests ignore_tests= # the following are optional and map to configure options arch= cpu= cross_prefix= as= cc= ld= target_os= sysroot= target_exec= target_path= target_samples= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #makeopts_fate= # extra options passed to 'make' when running tests, # defaulting to makeopts above if this is not set #tar= # command to create a tar archive from its arguments on stdout, # defaults to 'tar c'

 Create a configuration that suits your needs, based on the configuration